 Page last updated:

-This guide describes how to install Ops Manager on OpenStack with VMware Tanzu Application Service for VMs (TAS for VMs).
+This guide describes how to install Ops Manager on OpenStack with Pivotal Application Service (PAS).

 OpenStack is a cloud operating system that controls large pools of compute, storage, and networking resources throughout a datacenter.
 For guidance on OpenStack service credential management, see Open Stack Security Documents below.